dheerajydv19/Google-Dorks-Simplified/README.md

 For a better understanding, once try this by your own.

 #### Note -
-Also for the betterment of our users, in some complex google dorks, just click on the name of that google dork and a google search result page will be shown, just replae the queries in the searchbox of that link and you will get your desired search results.
+Also for the betterment of our users, we have shown examples of what and how you should type search query in google.

 ## Collection of Most Useful Google Dorks